 When to Call an Attorney After a Car Accident

 Not all car accidents require legal action or hiring a personal injury attorney, but if you are in doubt, it may be wise to err on the side of caution and discuss your options with a Milwaukee car accident lawyer during a free consultation.
-Here are some instances when you may need the aid of a skilled car accident attorney in your corner:
+Here are some instances when you may need the aid of a skilled car accident attorney, like those at the Groth Law Firm, in your corner:

 - You suffered a severe injury.
 If you sustained one or more severe injuries during a car accident that required an ambulance ride and/or a trip to the doctor, you most likely have some medical bills and may have missed a few days or weeks of work.
 In severe cases, recovery might take months or even years.
 A car accident lawyer will help you recover medical expenses and lost wages that are related to the accident and your injuries.
 They may be able to help you receive compensation for pain and suffering and other non-economic losses too.